Luis Monti

 Luis Felipe Monti (15 May 1901 – 9 September 1983) was an Italian Argentine footballer who played as a midfielder and an Olympian.
 Monti has the distinction of having played in two FIFA World Cup final matches with two different national teams.
 He played the first of these finals with his native Argentina in 1930, which was lost to Uruguay; and the second with Italy as one of their Oriundi in 1934, thanks to his Romagnol descent.
-This second time Monti was on the winning side in a 2–1 victory over Czechoslovakia.
+This second time, Monti was on the winning side in a 2–1 victory over Czechoslovakia.

 Monti was a rugged, physical, and ruthless player, but he had the technical skills to go with his stamina and strong tackling.
 He played as an attacking centre half or metodista in the old-fashioned Metodo system: a position roughly equivalent to the defensive central midfield position of today.
 As such he would mark the opposing centre forward when his team were defending, but would be the main midfield playmaker when his team were on the attack, due to his passing and creativity, which enabled him to start attacking plays after winning back the ball.
 He was nicknamed doble ancho (double wide) due to his coverage of the pitch.
-Monti is considered one of the best center-halves of his generation.
+Monti is considered one of the best centre-halves of his generation.

 Career

 Argentina

 Monti in 1925 while playing at San Lorenzo.

 Monti started his career in 1921 with Huracán, where he won the first of his many championships.
-The following year he signed with Boca Juniors but left without playing a game.
+The following year, he signed with Boca Juniors but left without playing a game.
 He joined San Lorenzo where he won a further three Argentine championships.
 All of Monti's honours in Argentina were recorded during the Amateur Era.

 Monti was first called up to represent the Argentina national team in 1924.
 He won the 1927 South American Championship and the silver medal at the 1928 Summer Olympics.
 With Monti as a key player, Argentina cruised to the World Cup final in 1930, defeating France, Mexico, Chile, and the United States.
-Monti scored two goals along the way, and injured opponents with his tackling.
+Monti scored two goals along the way and injured opponents with his tackling.
 Some sources speculate that Monti was carrying an injury, but whatever the truth, and despite a death threat, he had a quiet game as Uruguay triumphed 4–2.